Birthday Math Trick

 If you enjoyed that trick you probably also like this bit of birthday math trivia.
 Also notice the next two links below will take you to the main math tricks and trivia pages.

 Kids don't want the same ol' boring math routine.
-So that's why keeping gthe math interesting and engaging with math tricks, puzzles , games, etc. we're helping to motivate students to think more positive about math.
+That's why keeping math interesting and engaging with math tricks, puzzles, games, etc. we help motivate students to think more positive about math.
 I mean, don't we usually feel good about the things if we're having fun?

 Go to main Math Tricks page